Jomeinvoice

 LHDN e-Invoice Penalty Malaysia: What SME Owners Must Know in 2026

-Businesses that fail to issue e-invoices in Malaysia face fines of RM200–RM20,000 per offence under Section 82C of the Income Tax Act 1967, plus up to 6 months imprisonment.
+Businesses that fail to issue e-invoices in Malaysia face fines of RM200–RM20,000 per offence under Section 82C of the Income Tax Act 1967 (ITA 1967), plus up to 6 months imprisonment.
 Penalty enforcement for Phase 4 businesses (RM1M–RM5M annual revenue) begins 1 January 2027.
-In February 2026, LHDN identified over 500,000 non-compliant cases and RM14 billion in unreported income — active enforcement for Phases 1–3 is already underway.
+In February 2026, the Inland Revenue Board of Malaysia (LHDN), also known as IRBM — the Inland Revenue Board of Malaysia — identified over 500,000 non-compliant cases and RM14 billion in unreported income [LHDN media release, Feb 3, 2026] — active enforcement for Phases 1–3 is already underway.

 What Is the e-Invoice Penalty in Malaysia?